 What to do if your dog does get stolen

 If the worst happens and your dog does get stolen, there are a few things you can do to try to recover it.
 First, report the crime to the police.
 You should then try to contact your local animal warden and any rescue centres.
 If your pet escapes or is dumped, these are the places it will most likely be.

 If you have pet insurance, contact your insurer because they may be able to offer advice to help find it and pay for a reward and posters.

 Finally, utilise social media.
-Post pictures of your pet on social networks like Facebook and Twitter and ask people to keep a lookout.
+Post pictures of your pet on social networks like Facebook, Next Door and Twitter, and ask people to keep an eye out.